theepeekaa/github-slideshow/_posts/0000-01-03-theepeekaa.md

 ---
 layout: slide
-title: "I'm doing my master's in management information system"
+title: " Welcome to my survey"
 ---
+How difficult is to get a job for an international student in USA?
+- [ ] Less difficult
+- [ ] More difficult